openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 ---
 id: telink-openthread-hardware
-summary: In this Codelab, you'll program OpenThread on real hardware, create and manage a Thread network, and pass messages between nodes.
+summary: In this codelab, you'll program OpenThread on real hardware, create and manage a Thread network, and pass messages between nodes.
 status: [draft]
 authors: Zhenghuan Zhang
 categories: Nest